 - Strengthening support for local water utilities to develop more robust incident management plans, and to exercise these more frequently.

 - Exploring options to enhance or expand the support available to help the most resource-constrained utilities to respond to incidents.

-The program team has established a small focus team comprised of experienced sector stakeholders selected in consultation with the program’s stakeholder advisory panel.
+The program team established a small volunteer focus team comprised of experienced sector stakeholders selected in consultation with the program’s stakeholder advisory panel.

 State Government support to reduce risks

 In 2021, we engaged with our stakeholders to identify the areas where they saw the most opportunity to reduce local water utility risks by expanding or enhancing in-kind support from NSW Government entities.

 A number of interested local water utilities nominated opportunities that they considered WaterNSW would be best placed to lead, including dam safety, catchment management and raw water quality, and river operations.

 Following this a number of pilots were scoped with interested councils and WaterNSW.

 The pilots were delivered in 2022.
 Information about the scope, location and progress of the pilots is set out below.

 |Participating councils||Clarence Valley Council, Orange City Council and Tamworth Regional Councils|